-When you have completed your estate plan and have arranged for your gift to UD, simply inform us in writing that the university has been included in your estate plans.
-Documentation of your planned gift is critical and much appreciated.
-Examples include:
+The University of Dallas Legacy Society recognizes those who have made a planned gift to UD and who wish to inspire others to consider making such gifts as well.
+When you have completed your estate plan and have arranged for your gift to UD, simply inform us in writing that the university has been included in your estate plans through any of the following means:

 The charitable bequest is the simplest planned gift.
 It offers a straightforward opportunity to make a substantial contribution to further the university’s work and mission without drawing on your current resources.
 This involves adding a clause to your will or trust that states that you give a percentage, specific amount, named asset or the remainder of your estate to the University of Dallas.
 We would be pleased to assist you with wording upon request.

 You may name the University of Dallas as a beneficiary of a retirement plan, IRA, 401(k), or life insurance policy, as well as a certificate of deposit or a savings account.
 Federal EIN (Tax ID) 75-0926755

 Your retirement-plan benefits could make an excellent choice for funding a charitable gift.
 Explore the benefits of a IRA Charitable Rollover.